 Now that we’ve covered what a nurse practitioner does, there are a few common misconceptions to get out of the way before we can help you understand how long it takes to become a nurse practitioner.

-One common misconception that nurse practitioners face is that they are just like any other nurse.
+that nurse practitioners face is that they are just like any other nurse.
 While nurse practitioners are similar to nurses in many ways in that they provide care to patients, and their career paths are a direct result of plenty of nursing pathways, they aren’t just nurses.

 Nurse practitioners are required to obtain additional courses and post-secondary certifications and licenses that separate them from traditional nurses.
 While nurses obtain a significant amount of education, nurse practitioners obtain even more education to understand general care techniques in greater detail than those of a regular nurse.